betaflight/betaflight-tx-lua-scripts/README.md

 # betaflight-tx-lua-scripts

+### Important:

+Some changes in the recently released OpenTX 2.2.1 cause this version to have less RAM available for lua scripts than previous versions.
+This often leads to problems when using the Betaflight TX lua scripts on the Taranis X9D.
+A discussion of these problems can be found [here](betaflight/betaflight-tx-lua-scripts#97).
+A potential fix to increase the amount of RAM available has been identified: opentx/opentx#5579.
+For now, the recommendation is for users wanting to update OpenTX from 2.2.0 to 2.2.1 on a Taranis X9D (and keep using the Betaflight TX lua scripts) to hold on and monitor the situation, in the hope that OpenTX will release a version with this bugfix in the near future.

 ### How to download the scripts

 Please visit the [releases page](https://github.com/betaflight/betaflight-tx-lua-scripts/releases) to download a zip file containing latest version.